Water Intoxication in Infants: Symptoms & Treatments

 2. Check Your Baby’s Requirements

 Get in touch with a paediatrician to check your baby’s water requirements as per his age.
 If your doctor feels the need to add more water to your baby’s diet, he/she will tell you so.
-Never introduce water before six months of age or feed more than recommended amounts to your baby.
+Never introduce water before six months of age or feed more than the recommended amounts to your baby.

 3. Do Not Leave Baby Unattended While Taking Baths

-Babies can unknowingly drink bathwater, which can be very harmful to his health as it could lead to water intoxication.
+Babies can unknowingly drink bathwater, which can be very harmful to their health as it could lead to water intoxication.
 Make sure you do not leave your baby unattended while taking baths.
 Also, make sure your baby is familiar with playing with cups before you let him play with them during bath times as he may understand that he can play with them too and not just use them for drinking.

 The AAP or American Academy of Pediatrics strongly lays emphasis on the fact that babies younger than six months of age should not be administered water as their water requirement gets compensated through breastmilk and formula milk.
 Although parents may think that adding a little extra water can be harmless for their babies, that may not be the case.
 This is because if a baby drinks excessive water, it may also lead to severe health complications because of water intoxication.
 This happens because babies’ kidneys are not mature enough and may lead to conditions such as hyponatremia, hampered brain functioning, and other health conditions.